wildmountainsoftware/wildmountainsoftware.github.io/index.md

 # Past Customers

+* [Idealist.org](https://www.idealist.org/) - Led the engineering team in building out Idealist's social networking features, including user profiles and commenting.
+Managed the release cycle, dropped automated test times from 4 hours to under 30 minutes, and improved the average INP score from "Poor" to "Good" on most pages.
 * [Dimagi, Inc](https://www.dimagi.com/) - Worked on all aspects of Dimagi's open-source flagship product, CommCare — the world’s most widely-used data collection and service delivery platform, that has been used by over a million frontline workers in 130 countries.
 * [Gaiascope](https://www.gaia-scope.com/) -  Redesigned database architecture and re-implemented all database code for this early-stage startup following SQLAlchemy best practices and added a testing framework - allowing their team to increase developer velocity and have confidence in their system.
 * [Provender](https://www.crunchbase.com/organization/provender) - Provender was a start-up that built an e-commerce platform to connect local farmers with chefs around Montreal.
 I led and implemented a full site re-design, and added a fully-featured multi-faceted product search system.